Invictum/serenity-reportportal-integration/README.md

         EnhancedMessage message = new EnhancedMessage("Hello from started step " + step.getDescription());
         // Do not forget to set propper log level and timestamp message.withDate(startDate).withLevel(Utils.logLevel(step.getResult());
-        // Extractor may produce several logs for emit, but this example supplyies only one return Collections.singleton(message);
+        // Extractor may produce several logs for future push to RP, but this example supplyies only one return Collections.singleton(message);
     }
 }